 For example, gastroesophageal disease (GERD) occurs when the ring of muscle between the esophagus and stomach malfunctions, causing stomach acid to enter the esophagus.

 GERD causes a burning sensation throughout the esophagus known as heartburn and may be a cause of nausea after eating.

 The gallbladder is responsible for releasing bile to aid in digesting fats.
 Gallbladder diseases impair the proper digestion of fats and can cause nausea after eating meals high in fat.

 The pancreas releases proteins and hormones necessary for digestion.
 If this organ becomes inflamed or injured, known as pancreatitis, nausea often occurs along with other intestinal symptoms and pain.

-Irritable bowel syndrome is a chronic condition that can cause bloating and increased gas.
-In some people, this can lead to nausea after eating.
+Irritable bowel syndrome (IBS) is a chronic condition that can cause bloating and increased gas.
+In some people, this can also lead to nausea after eating.

 Nausea after eating could also be a sign of arteries in the intestines narrowing.
 This narrowing of blood vessels restricts blood flow.
 Nausea after eating can be accompanied by intense stomach pains and may indicate a condition known as chronic mesenteric ischemia.
 This condition can suddenly worsen and become life-threatening.

 Migraines can also cause nausea after eating, which can be accompanied by intense stomach pain, vomiting, and dizziness.